IndraTeja/OldWomanCreek/ResearchQuestion-WorkPlan.md

 ## Research Questions:
 #### Avian Monitoring
 * Birds response to different weather conditions in different bird habitats.
+* what is the main factors influencing the bird to choose habitats?

 #### Bald Eagle Monitoring: